Hendrix-CS/csci150/web/overview.md

-programming constructs (variables, loops, conditionals, functions, recursion), basic object-oriented constructs (classes, objects), and some fundamental algorithms and data structures (dictionaries, arrays, linked lists, basic sorting).
+programming constructs (variables, loops, conditionals, functions, recursion), basic object-oriented constructs (classes, objects), and some fundamental algorithms and data structures (dictionaries, arrays, linked lists).
 Student learn these concepts through studying the Python programming language.

-At the end of the course, you will be expected to be able to:
+At the end of the course, you will be able to:

 -   Read, understand and execute a computer program written in Python.
 -   Read a set of requirements for a computer program in English, and